enskykc/google-translate-manual-test/README.md

 - Voice translation was tested on a real device, as emulators don't support microphone input.
 - ChatGPT was used as a mentor for structuring the test documentation — all tests were executed manually.

----

-🧠 This project serves as a learning milestone and part of a growing QA portfolio.